morganburch/mushroomML/README.md

 ---

+### Data Preprocessing & Analysis

+Before training models, I conducted extensive data preprocessing and analysis to ensure accurate and reliable predictions:

+- **Categorical Feature Encoding:** All 23 features were categorical.
+Each feature was encoded using label encoding to convert categories into numerical values suitable for modeling.
+- **Train/Test Split:** The dataset of 8,124 mushrooms was split into training (80%) and test (20%) sets to evaluate model generalization.
+- **Feature Standardization:** Features were standardized using `StandardScaler` to ensure that all input variables contributed equally to model training.
+- **Cross-Validation:** Performed 5-fold cross-validation to evaluate model stability and obtain average performance metrics, including accuracy and confusion matrices.
+- **Hyperparameter Tuning:** Implemented a custom grid search for Logistic Regression, testing combinations of `C` and regularization (`l1` or `l2`) to identify the best-performing model.
+- **Performance Analysis:** After cross-validation, the best model was retrained on the full training set and evaluated on the test set.
+Confusion matrices were analyzed to understand misclassification patterns, particularly for poisonous mushrooms.

+> *Note: Accuracy and confusion matrix results may vary slightly due to random train/test splits and cross-validation shuffling.*

+---

 ## Model

 I applied **Logistic Regression** to the dataset using the default hyperparameters from Scikit-learn.
 The initial model achieved an accuracy score of **95.2%**.